Super-resolution channel estimation for mmWave massive MIMO with hybrid precoding: Introduction

 Millimeter-wave (mmWave) massive MIMO has been recognized as a promising technology for future 5G wireless communications\cite{G1}.
 To reduce the hardware cost and power consumption, hybrid precoding has been proposed for practical mmWave massive MIMO systems, where hundreds of antennas are driven by a much smaller number of radio frequency (RF) chains\cite{G2,G3}.
 The analog and digital co-design in hybrid precoding requires accurate channel state information.
 However, the digital baseband cannot directly access all antennas due to the small number of RF chains, so it is difficult to accurately estimate the high-dimensional MIMO channel \cite{FGao,G6}.

 Several novel channel estimation schemes have been recently proposed for mmWave massive MIMO with hybrid precoding\cite{G6,G7,ABP,G8,G10}.
 Specifically, \cite{G6,G7} proposed the adaptive codebook-based channel sounding scheme, where the transmitter and receiver search for the best beam pair by adjusting the predefined precoding and combining codebooks.
 However, the channel estimation resolution is limited by the codebook size. \cite{ABP} was able to achieve better angle estimation by performing an amplitude comparison with respect to the auxiliary beam pair.
 On the other hand, by exploiting the angular channel sparsity, the on-grid compressive sensing based methods \cite{G8,G10} could estimate the channel with reduced training overhead.
 However, such solutions assumed that the angle of arrivals/departures (AoAs/AoDs) lie in discrete points in the angle domain (i.e., ``on-grid" AoAs/AoDs), while the actual AoAs/AoDs are continuously distributed (i.e., ``off-grid" AoAs/AoDs) in practice.
-The assumption of on-grid AoAs/AoDs result in the power leakage problem, which severely degrades the channel estimation accuracy.
+The assumption of on-grid AoAs/AoDs results in the power leakage problem, which severely degrades the channel estimation accuracy.
+To solve this resolution limitation caused by the on-grid angle estimation, we propose an iterative reweight (IR)-based super-resolution channel estimation scheme to estimate the off-grid AoAs/AoDs.\footnotemark[1]

-In order to improve the channel estimation accuracy, we propose an iterative reweight (IR)-based super-resolution channel estimation scheme in this paper.\footnotemark[1] Inspired by the IR approach recently proposed for 1-dimensional line spectral estimation \cite{G12}, we extend this approach to 2-dimensional mmWave channel estimation.
 Specifically, we iteratively optimize the estimates of AoAs/AoDs, to decrease the weighted summation of the sparsity and the data fitting error.
-The weight controlling the tradeoff between the sparsity and the data fitting error, is iteratively updated to avoid over-fitting or under-fitting.
-Since the estimated AoAs/AoDs can be moved from the initial angle-domain grids towards the actual off-grid AoAs/AoDs, the proposed scheme is able to achieve super-resolution channel estimation.
-In addition, we propose a singular value decomposition (SVD)-based preconditioning method to reduce the computational complexity of the proposed scheme, which is realized by reducing the number of initial candidates of AoAs/AoDs in the IR procedure.
+The weight controlling the tradeoff between the sparsity and the data fitting error, is iteratively updated to avoid over-fitting or under-fitting. {Since the estimated AoAs/AoDs can be moved from the initial angle-domain grids towards the actual off-grid AoAs/AoDs, the proposed scheme is able to achieve the super-resolution channel estimation.} In addition, we propose a singular value decomposition (SVD)-based preconditioning method to reduce the computational complexity of the proposed scheme, which is realized by reducing the number of initial candidates of AoAs/AoDs in the IR procedure.
 Simulation results show that the proposed IR-based super-resolution channel estimation can achieve better performance than conventional solutions.